 Alongside eating disorders I really enjoy working with young people, and my second placement during my counselling training was at a local high school.
 I worked a lot with students struggling with self harm, bullying and abuse, anxiety and depression.
 I also have experience of working with self harm and issues around abuse outside of my counselling training.

-I am a registered member of the British Association for Counselling and Psychotherapy.
-This means that I meet the standards the BACP say are necessary for a counsellor to be an ethical and effective practitioner.
+I have been a registered member of the British Association for Counselling and Psychotherapy since I qualified.
+This means that I meet the standards the BACP say are necessary for a counsellor to be an safe, ethical practitioner.
+In 2019 I also gained accreditation with the BACP, which means I also meet their higher standards for more experienced therapists.
 The code of ethics I work to which is set out by the BACP can be found here.

 A note about my qualifications: it is common for counsellors to qualify after a two year diploma or foundation degree.
 I took this route, finishing my foundation degree with the University of Sunderland in 2013.
 I then continued with another University of Sunderland course designed to ‘top-up’ my qualification to a full Bachelor of Arts – hence, qualifying to work as a counsellor in 2013 but not completing my degree until a year later.
 I gained my BA with First Class Honours in summer 2014.
-I’ve since completed two Masters in psychology and psychological research methods, and am about to start a PhD on the impact of interpersonal trauma on autistic people.
+I’ve since completed two Masters in psychology and psychological research methods, and began a PhD on the impact of interpersonal trauma on autistic people in September 2018.

 When I’m not counselling I can be found charging around the countryside attempting to photograph unusual birds and butterflies, at the beach looking for new shiny stones to put in my family’s rock tumbler, or trying not to melt my eyebrows with my fire poi.